Archive for the ‘gadgets’ Category

 Tuesday, July 11th, 2006

-I couldn’t begin to guess what Gillette will put in the razor they come out with after their latest Gillette Fusion Power, since it’s hard to imagine how you top a razor with five blades and a “patented on-board micro-chip” that “optimizes the performance of the razor.”
+I couldn’t begin to guess what Gillette will put in the razor they come out with after their latest Gillette Fusion Power, since its hard to imagine how you top a razor with five blades and a “patented on-board micro-chip” that “optimizes the performance of the razor.”

 But I bet the next Gillette razor, whatever it is, will run Linux.